Compensation for Grand Rapids Medical Malpractice Claims: What to Expect

 Compensation for Wage Losses

-Sometimes, medical malpractice can lead to substantial income losses since it may keep you out of work for some time.
-You may even permanently lose the ability to work in your field due to the act of negligence.
-Talk to your attorney about those income losses and their impact on you.
+Sometimes, medical malpractice may keep you out of work for some time and lead to substantial income losses.
+You may even permanently lose the ability to work in your chosen field due to the act of negligence.
+If you are unable to work due to malpractice, you are entitled to compensation.

 Compensation for Pain and Suffering

-In addition to your financial losses, your medical malpractice claim may include compensation for the pain you faced due to your injuries and the emotional losses that went along with it.
-Medical malpractice can include substantial losses, including depression, anxiety, PTSD, or loss of enjoyment of life.
-Talk to your lawyer about how medical malpractice impacted you personally.
+In addition to your financial losses, your medical malpractice claim may include compensation for the pain and suffering you faced due to your injuries and the emotional losses that went along with it.
+Life-changing injuries can lead to depression, anxiety, PTSD, or loss of enjoyment of life.
+Talk to your lawyer about how the medical malpractice impacted you personally.

-At Gruel Mills Nims & Pylman PLLC, we help our clients look into all the losses and emotional challenges they suffered because of medical malpractice so we can help maximize the results of their claims.
+At Gruel Mills, we help our clients look into all the losses and emotional challenges they suffered because of medical malpractice Unfortunately, Michigan law limits the amount of damages medical malpractice victims can recover for their pain and suffering.
+However, we know how to help maximize the results of these claims despite the damage limits.

 Medical Malpractice in Grand Rapids

-According to Michigan law, you must file a medical malpractice claim before the statute of limitations runs out.
-In Michigan, that means you must file a claim within two years of the medical malpractice event itself or within two years of uncovering the medical malpractice.
+Under Michigan law, you must file a medical malpractice claim before the statute of limitations runs out.
+A statute of limitations is the deadline for when you must file a claim.
+In Michigan, you must file a claim within two years of the medical malpractice event itself.
+There is a limited exception that applies if you did not discover the malpractice until a while later, but no claims can be brought beyond six years after the malpractice.

-For example, if you suffer a misdiagnosis but do not discover it until three years later, you might have an additional two years to file a medical malpractice claim.
-However, the statute of limitations does leave you with no more than six years from the date of the incident to file a claim.
+For example, if you suffer a misdiagnosis but do not discover it until three years later, you might have an additional six months to file a medical malpractice claim after you realize the doctor’s mistake.
+However, the clock starts to run as soon as you suspect or should know that you have a medical malpractice claim.

-At Gruel Mills Nims & Pylman PLLC, we have extensive experience working with Grand Rapids residents on their medical malpractice claims.
-We know the local court system, local hospitals from Spectrum Health Butterworth Hospital to Trinity Health Saint Mary’s, and how to negotiate with medical malpractice insurance providers to help our clients maximize the results of their claims.
+At Gruel Mills, we have extensive experience working on medical malpractice claims, particularly in Grand Rapids and West Michigan.
+We know the local court system, we know many of the local medical providers, and we know how to negotiate with medical malpractice insurance providers to help our clients maximize the results of their claims.

 Types of Medical Malpractice in Grand Rapids

 Medical malpractice occurs any time a physician or care provider fails to offer the high standard of care expected in a medical situation.
-Generally, the care provider must deviate from the standard of care that another provider would have offered under the same circumstances.
+Generally, the care provider commits malpractice if he or she deviates from the standard of care that any other reasonable provider would have offered under the same circumstances.

-- Misdiagnosis: Diagnosing the patient with the wrong condition, even when clearly presented with obvious signs and symptoms of a specific ailment.
+- Misdiagnosis: Failing to diagnose an illness or diagnosing the patient with the wrong condition when presented with obvious signs and symptoms of a specific ailment.

 - Prescription drug errors: Prescribing or giving a patient the wrong dose of a medication or a medication that has a dangerous interaction for the patient, despite knowing about the potential for that reaction.